 Behold the body lotion counterpart of the cult-favorite French pharmacy essential, Embryolisse's Lait-Crème Concentré.
 Beloved by models, makeup artists, and beauty editors alike, Embryolisse products are incredibly gentle yet moisturizing.
 Lait-Crème Fluide in particular is formulated with hydrating aloe vera and shea butter.

-Philosophy's Amazing Grace firming body lotion is an award-winning moisturizer for dry, aging skin, explains their website.
-Enriched with shea butter and natural oils like olive and macadamia, this body lotion has amassed an impressive collection of five-star reviews across Ulta, Sephora, Amazon, and more (7,500+ and counting).
+Philosophy's Amazing Grace firming body lotion is an award-winning moisturizer for dry, aging skin, explains the brand's website.
+Enriched with shea butter and natural oils like olive and macadamia, this body lotion has amassed an impressive collection of five-star reviews across Ulta, Sephora, Amazon, and more (7500+ and counting).

 Charlotte Tilbury Multi-Miracle Glow Cleansing Balm ($60)